MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

     >**Note**: Review the types of rules you can create.
 Each rule is associated with a specific Data Source.

-1. In the listing of rules, type **Suspicious** into the search bar form and click the **Suspicious number of resource creation or deployment** entry associated with the **Azure Activity** data source.
+1. In the listing of rule templates, type **Suspicious** into the search bar form and click the **Suspicious number of resource creation or deployment** entry associated with the **Azure Activity** data source.
 And then, in the pane displaying the rule template properties, click **Create rule** (scroll to the right of the page if needed).

     >**Note**: This rule has the medium severity.